UKCloud/documentation/articles/vmware/vmw-sd-vls.md

 - **Includes:**

-  - vSphere, vROps, vSAN, NSX, SRM and Horizon
+  - vSphere, vROps, vSAN, NSX, SRM, Workspace ONE and Horizon

   - All other licences that are captured in the Usage Meter

 - **Excludes:**

-  - WSP1, Avi Networks, Velocloud, Carbon Black, Pivotal (until these appear on the VCPP product guide)
+  - Avi Networks, Velocloud, Carbon Black, Pivotal (until these appear on the VCPP product guide)

 ## VLS managed service elements

-There are several options for how to deploy VLS, depdending on the breadth of the managed service options the customer has selected and the extent to which UKCloud Professional Services are deployed to support the setup and transition into operation.
+There are several options for how to deploy VLS, depending on the breadth of the managed service options the customer has selected and the extent to which UKCloud Professional Services are deployed to support the setup and transition into operation.

 The following are the key steps of a typical deployment completed by UKCloud: